 Earlier when asked about former representative-turned-mayoral candidate Anthony Weiner, DNC Chair Debbie Wasserman-Schultz excused the matter as a "personal struggle" and declined to demand that he leave office.
 Relatedly, Sally Kohn has a piece suggesting that women at the top face more harassment than those on the lower rungs of the ladder and writes:

-While the easy, stereotypical answer would be "because men fulfilled their woman quota, they don't want anymore," the actual answer may be because women are competitive and eager to bully each other in the workplace thereby cutting other women off at the pass
+Another study found that the presence of a women in executive positions actually reduces the probability that women will occupy other top positions in the same company.While the easy, stereotypical answer would be "because men fulfilled their woman quota, they don't want anymore," the actual answer may be because women are competitive and eager to bully each other in the workplace thereby cutting other women off at the pass.